CT Scan of the Abdomen

 You may have a CT scan as an outpatient or as part of your stay in a hospital.
 Procedures

 may vary depending on your condition.

-Generally a CT scan of the abdomen follows this process:
+Generally, a CT scan of the abdomen follows this process:

 You will be asked to remove any clothing, jewelry, or other objects that may interfere

-with the procedure.
+with the scan.

 If you are asked to remove clothing, you will be given a gown to wear.

 If you are to have a scan done with contrast, an IV line will be started in your hand